Pipeline & Science

 About Krabbe Disease

 Krabbe disease is a rare neurodegenerative disease affecting about 1-2.5 in 100,000 people in the U.S. Krabbe disease is caused by autosomal recessive mutations in the galactocerebrosidase (GALC) gene, an enzyme responsible for the breakdown of certain types of sphingolipids, such as psychosine, associated with myelination of the nervous system.
 Without functional GALC, psychosine accumulates to toxic levels in cells, specifically in cells insulating the nerves in the brain and peripheral nervous system, causing rapid demyelination.
-Krabbe disease initially manifests as irritability, developmental delay, and progressive muscle weakness; symptoms rapidly advance to difficulty swallowing, breathing, regression of neurodevelopment followed by seizures, vision and hearing loss.
-Infantile Krabbe disease (0 –12 months of age at onset) usually leads to death in untreated patients by 2 years of age; Late Infantile patients (12-36 months of age at onset) usually die by the age of six1.
+Krabbe disease initially manifests as irritability, developmental delay, and progressive muscle tightness and weakness; symptoms rapidly advance to difficulty swallowing, breathing, regression of neurodevelopment followed by vision and hearing loss and seizures.
+Infantile Krabbe disease (0 –12 months of age at onset) usually leads to death in untreated patients by an average of 2 years of age; Late Infantile patients (12-36 months of age at onset) usually die by the age of six1.
 The current standard of care, hematopoietic stem cell transplantation (HSCT), has been shown to stabilize cognitive decline and significantly improve long-term neurological outcomes when performed prior to symptom onset2.
 However, HSCT does not correct the peripheral neuropathy that is progressive as the patient grows, leading to loss of gross motor skills and eventually death3.
 Early diagnosis is key for treating Krabbe patients before significant neurological damage has occurred.
-Currently, 10 states in the U.S. are conducting newborn screening for Krabbe disease.
-Infants who screen positive due to insufficient GALC activity undergo psychosine and mutation analysis to confirm the diagnosis and determine which infants need immediate treatment because they are at high risk to progress.
+Currently, 11 states in the U.S. are conducting newborn screening for Krabbe disease.
+Infants who screen positive due to insufficient GALC activity get tested for psychosine levels and mutation analysis, they may need additional testing to confirm the diagnosis and determine which of these infants need immediate treatment because they are at high risk to start progressing.

 FBX-101 was developed to treat children with Krabbe disease.
 FBX-101 is an adeno-associated viral serotype rh10 (AAVrh10) gene therapy that is delivered intravenously after HSCT infusion.
 The vector delivers a functional copy of the GALC gene to cells in both the central and peripheral nervous system.
 FBX-101 has been shown to functionally correct the central and peripheral neuropathy associated with Krabbe, improve myelination and gross motor function, and significantly prolong lifespan in animal models.
-This approach has the potential to overcome some of the immunological safety challenges observed in traditional AAV gene therapies and extend the duration of gene transfer.
+This is a novel approach that has the potential to overcome some of the immunological safety challenges observed in traditional AAV gene therapies (without transplantation).
+HSCT has normal GALC and brings an immune system that does not recognize GALC as an antigen.
 The FDA has granted FBX-101 Fast Track Designation, Orphan Drug Designation, Rare Pediatric Disease Designation, and the EMA has granted FBX-101 Orphan Drug Designation and Priority Medicines (PRIME) designation.

 About the RESKUE Trial